Skip to main content

 Walks on the first and last Tuesdays of the month meet at the statue of General von Steuben on Valley Forge Park Road.
 Saturday walks meet at the bell tower of the Washington Memorial Chapel.
 Sunday walks and all other Tuesday walks meet at 1000 N Outer Line Drive – park in the Valley Forge Visitor Center LOWER Lot and meet us at the cross walk.

-To receive weekly email updates on Trail Tuesdays, Saturdays & Sundays events, send an email to info@vfparkalliance.org and request to be added to the list.
+To receive weekly email updates on Trail Tuesdays & Sundays events, send an email to info@vfparkalliance.org and request to be added to the list.

 Cell Phone Tour